Revival of the Hebrew language: First Aliyah (1882–1903)

 On the other hand, during the Ottoman era, widespread activity began in the moshavot, or agricultural settlements, of the First Aliyah, which was concentrated in the Hebrew schools.
 A Hebrew boarding school was established by Aryeh Leib Frumkin in 1884, where religious studies were conducted in Hebrew and students spoke Hebrew with their teachers and among themselves.
 In 1886, the Haviv elementary school was established in the Jewish settlement of Rishon LeZion, where the classes were taught exclusively in Hebrew.
-It was the first Hebrew school of modern times.
+The Haviv school is recognized as the first Hebrew school of modern times.
 From the 1880s onward, schools in the agricultural settlements gradually began teaching general subjects in Hebrew.
 In 1889, Israel Belkind opened a school in Jaffa that taught Hebrew and used it as the primary language of instruction.
 It survived for three years.
 The Literature Council, which was based on the Clear Language Society was founded in 1890 to experiment in the municipal and rural schools.
 It showed the possibility to make Hebrew the only language in the settlement.
 At this point, progress was slow, and it encountered many difficulties: parents were opposed to their children learning in an impractical language, useless in higher education; the four-year schools for farmers' children were not of a high caliber; and a great lack of linguistic means for teaching Hebrew plus the lack of words to describe day-to-day activities, not to mention the absence of Hebrew schoolbooks.
 Added to these, there was no agreement on which accent to use, as some teachers taught Ashkenazi Hebrew while others taught Sephardi Hebrew.

 In 1889, Ben-Yehuda, together with rabbis Yaakov Meir and Chaim Hirschensohn and educator Chaim Kalmi, founded the Clear Language Society, with the goal of teaching Hebrew.
 The company taught Hebrew and encouraged Hebrew education in schools, heders, and yeshivas.
 Initially, it hired Hebrew-speaking women to teach Jewish women and girls spoken and written Hebrew.
 In 1890, the company established the Hebrew Language Committee, which coined new Hebrew words for everyday use and for a wide variety of modern uses and encouraged the use of grammatically correct Hebrew.
 Although the organization collapsed in 1891, the Hebrew Language Committee continued to function.
 It published books, dictionaries, bulletins, and periodicals, inventing thousands of new words.
 The Hebrew Language Committee continued to function until 1953, when it was succeeded by the Academy of the Hebrew Language.